dimkr/yodi/README.md

 A watchdog takes care of restarting the client processes if they crash, and ensures all client processes are terminated when it stops running, for any reason.
 Crash reports generated using [krisa](github.com/dimkr/krisa) and error logs are sent to the watchdog, saved in the database and periodically published by the client.

+## Building

+    $ make

+This will build all backend services.
+Since the client can be downloaded from the backend, this also cross-compiles the client.

+It is possible to build the client separately:

+    $ make build-client

+## Development Environment

+    $ make start

+This will set up a local [Kubernetes](https://kubernetes.io/) cluster using [minikube](https://minikube.sigs.k8s.io/docs/), build yodi and deploy it to the cluster, using the local container images.

+To rebuild images that can be deployed to the cluster:

+    $ make minikube-build

+To re-deploy images to the cluster:

+    $ make minikube-deploy

+To stop the cluster:

+    $ make stop

 ## Credits and Legal Information

 yodi is free and unencumbered software released under the terms of the [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0); see COPYING for the license text.